sjwhitworth/golearn/README.md

 Getting Started
 =======

+Data is loaded in as Instances.
+You can then perform matrix like operations on them, and pass them to estimators.
+We implement the scikit-learn interface of Fit/Predict, so you can easily swap out estimators for trial and error.

 ```
 // Load in a dataset, with headers.
 Header attributes will be stored.
 // Think of instances as a Data Frame structure in R or Pandas.